kalemriah/Active-directory-basics/README.md

 What is a Domain?<br/>
 - A domain is the host server.
 A domain is similar to how somebody hosts a party. the domain would be the party host with all the control to remove or invite people ect. and the guests would be simialr to the users.
 Alternativly can be though of like a Country.<br/>
 What is an Orginaztional Unit?
 -Basically the 'folders' of an Active Directory.
 Can be used to Subscriptions, Security, Permissions.
 Litersally used to 'Orginaize' a user or 'Unit' into its apropriate category.<br/>
-	-

-3.)
-Add/Create within domain a User by right clicking and adding a host into the 'Computers' OU.<br/>
-	-On users PC go to system advance setting and rename the PC and add to domain. then from the domain refresh and check for the PC.<br/>
-	-Can be tested with 'ipconfig /all', Check the host name and the DNS<br/>

 How would you manage a user's acccount?<br/>
 - Right clicking on the user's host name will allow an admin to use Computer Management tools such as Task Schedueler, Event Viewer, Windows logs, View Folders, Check Performane and more.<br/>